BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 You can set a subsection to release on a date after the section releases.

-Content in a subsection that is scheduled for release on a future date is not visible to students, regardless of the published status of the units it contains.
+Content in a subsection that is scheduled for release on a future date is not visible to students, even if some or all of the units in the subsection are published.

-The following example shows how an subsection in the Scheduled state is displayed in the outline:
+The following example shows the way that a subsection that will release after its parent subsection appears in the course outline:

 .. image:: ../Images/subsection-scheduled-different.png
  :alt: A subsection scheduled to release later than the section